Which decking material should you use?

 There are several possible decking materials that work and are easily available in the Ottawa area.
 Maybe more than several.
 Pressure treated and cedar wood.
 Ipe and other tropical woods.
 Some industrially processed woods such as "Thermory".
 PVC and vinyl.
 There are many types of composite decking materials .
 Here are a few pros and cons;

-PVC , Vinyl; --Such as Azek or Zuri brand decking.
+PVC , Vinyl; --Such as Azek brand decking.
 These can be quite good looking and durable materials.
-They appear to be trouble free so far.
-They don't require repeated staining or maintenance other than cleaning.
+They appear to be trouble free so far. ( See below) They don't require repeated staining or maintenance other than cleaning.
 Usually installed with hidden fasteners.
 Railings are also available made with the same materials.
 The cost is usually around 5 times that of cedar when all the details are included.
-The deck framing must be more closely spaced than with cedar since the material hasn't much structural strength.
+The deck framing must be more closely spaced than with cedar since the material has no real structural strength.
+So the framing costs somewhat more.
 The framing for almost all decks is pressure treated so, as with Ipe, the decking may outlive the frame.

 Composite decking; There are many brands of composite materials around.
 Trex and Timbertech are 2 common brands.
 The details of the manufacture count.
 Most are installed with hidden fasteners.
 Early versions of this type of material had quite a few problems with the most frequently mentioned being fading and staining.
 There have been a couple of very large class action suits settled by the manufacturers.
 Current versions are quite improved, both in durability and appearance.
 The cost is usually around 3-4 times the cost of cedar, with the better ones costing more.
 Railings made from these materials can be as much as 10 times the cost of cedar railings.
 They are essentially maintenance free, but as with other options, the frame is good for the usual 20-25 years.